Have you ever wanted to travel to the moon, but can't find yourself an available spaceship? Go to Iceland.

 The Golden Circle

-While it's popular to stay in Reykjavik and pay for tours to get around to the major tourist sites, we decided to rent a car and drive to our destinations instead.
+While it's popular to stay in Reykjavik and pay for tours to get around to the major tourist sites, I decided to rent a car and drive to my destinations instead.
 One of the most popular tours is The Golden Circle.
 This 190 mile route includes Gullfoss, one of the many enormous waterfalls in Iceland, Pingvellir National Park, and Strokkur, a geyser that shoots up over 50 feet about every 8 minutes.

-We made our first mark in Pingvellir National Park.
+I made our first mark in Pingvellir National Park.
 No really...
 I had to pee so bad that I decided to "mark my territory" if you know what I mean.
 At least the group of people that spotted me had a good laugh about it.
 Sorry for spoiling our reputation, fellow Americans.
 Thankfully you can always count on Iceland to have a beautiful waterfall near by to distract people in moments like these.

 Raise your hand if you've heard of the Blue Lagoon.
 HINT: Everyone should be raising their hand if you just read the title of this section.
 Now put that hand on the keyboard in front of you and order your tickets to Iceland because you need to go to the Blue Lagoon.

 This magical place, also known as a geothermal spa, contains bright blue water that is filled with silica, algae, and minerals and stays at about 100ºF, you know, that body temperature you would fake to get out of high school.
 About 70 American dollars and 1 required shower later, I enjoyed the pool for four hours.
 Included in my package was the use of a soft bathrobe, towel, a drink of my choice at the pool side bar, a skin care trial pack, an algae mask, slippers, and a reserved table at the restaurant on-site built into a lava cliff, called LAVA.